root-talis/henka/README.md

-# mig
+# mig - golang migrations library

-Golang migrations library
+**Warning**: this project is still WIP.
+Please don't use it yet!